 The drinking cup is a really really good size!
 None of these little espresso sized camping cups, it holds a decent amount for a good mug of tea.

-The cook set is perfect for hikers, backpackers, motorbike campers and single campers.
+The army cook set is perfect for hikers, backpackers, motorbike campers and single campers.
 The cooking cup is a good size and will easily make a meal for one.
 Drinking cup for tea, cooking cup for food – perfect.

 Like everything else, the cook set does have its downsides.